If you have booked your child on to the Pedal Project course we guarantee to get them pedalling safely without stabilisers.

 Avoid any extras on the bike that add unnecessary weight.
 The worst example of this for children’s bikes is suspension on so-called mountain bikes.
 These suspension forks, and sometimes rear suspension as well do nothing but add considerable weight.
 They are never of good enough quality to actually provide proper suspension, and in any case suspension is only needed on a bike for serious off-road cycling and downhill racing.
 Without exception, avoid suspension on children’s bike.

-(Well ok, there are exceptions where suspension is appropriate, but these are expensive children’s mountain bikes with high quality suspension that works, to be used for serious off-road and downhill trails, such as the Islabike Creig range at £800.)
+(Well ok, there are exceptions where suspension is appropriate, but these are expensive children’s mountain bikes with high quality suspension that works, to be used for serious off-road and downhill trails, such as the Islabike Creig range starting at £800.)

 If you are looking for cheaper alternatives our advice is always to buy a better quality brand second hand.